 By Michael Dean, Director, Free Trade Agreement Outreach Section

-Did you know Australia currently has ten Free Trade Agreements (FTAs) with sixteen countries (refer to table 1) and more FTAs will enter into force in the future?
+Did you know Australia currently has eleven Free Trade Agreements (FTAs) with eighteen countries (refer to table 1) and more FTAs will enter into force in the future?
 Is Australia pursuing FTAs to the exclusion of other trade liberalising opportunities?
 Are these FTAs being used by Australian business?
 Why is Australia so keen on FTAs?
 This article addresses these questions and other matters relating to Australia’s FTA agenda.

 Liberalising trade and investment agreements – be they bilateral, regional or multilateral – deliver greater prosperity to Australia in the form of higher economic growth and more jobs than would otherwise be the case.
-Research by the Centre for International Economics found Australia’s average household income in 2016 was more than $8,000 higher than it would have been, if it were not for three decades of trade liberalisation by successive Australian governments.
+Research by the Centre for International Economics estimated that Australia’s average household income in 2016 was more than $8,000 higher than it would have been, if it were not for three decades of trade liberalisation by successive Australian governments.
 The same research found 1 in 5 jobs in Australia depends on trade and 1 in 7 jobs in Australia rely on exports.

 While not always as high-profile as FTAs, Australia vigorously pursues its national interests in bilateral, regional and multilateral trade and investment-related fora, including the OECD, G20 and APEC.